 Pagan or Christian?

 In 1 Corinthians chapter 8, Paul wrote about the issue of whether or not to eat food that had been sacrificed to idols.
 To those who were then in the Church of God in Corinth, and who had come from a pagan background, the pagan ‘origin’ of the food held great significance; to others, it was simply something to eat.
 Paul affirmed it was permissible to eat such food provided it wasn’t eaten as if it was something sacrificed to an idol (1 Cor 8:7), and provided no-one’s conscience was offended.
-If all that has been reviewed here regarding the pagan background of Christmas rituals were to be agreed as factual, then it would still seem appropriate to apply this same principle.
-To do so would allow some display of the usual Christmas trappings provided, of course, there is now in our minds and consciences no respect for their dubious origin and associations.
+Even if the pagan version of the origin of Christmas celebration as reviewed above were to be agreed as factual, then it would still seem appropriate to apply this same principle.
+To do so would allow some display of the usual Christmas trappings provided, of course, there is now in our minds and consciences no respect for any possibly dubious origin and associations.

 In the New Testament, the only celebration given by the Lord Jesus Himself is the remembrance, with its accompanying symbolism of bread and wine.
 This is a proclamation of the Lord’s death on the first day of every week (1 Cor 11:26).
 Festivals which are not God-given should never be given a wrong emphasis by the Christian.
 It is all too easy to be driven by society’s consumerism or the world’s traditions.
 No one should be criticized for taking a definite decision not to celebrate such a festival; but as well as Christmas affording a welcome time for family relaxation; some Christians, perhaps the majority, will interact with the Christmas event for one main reason: evangelism – an opportunity to share the true story of the real Saviour’s birth and death for us:

 PS: What about the supposed pagan origin of ‘Easter’?